What is Dodt Gradient Contrast?

 In DGC, a gradient contrast tube is placed between the light source and the condenser.
 Within the tube, there is a lens that focuses the light towards a diffuser positioned a short distance after a quarter annulus.
 The annulus blocks some of the light, and the diffuser creates a gradient of illumination.
 A second lens then collimates this light before it enters the condenser (see figure 1).
-The difference in intensity across edges in the sample enhances interference in the light path turning the phase shift through the sample into a change in amplitude.
+The resulting illumination gradient converts phase-related optical variations within the specimen into intensity differences that can be detected by the imaging system.

 Figure 1: The light path through a gradient contrast tube.